cybergarage/puzzledb-go/doc/spec/store-kv-spec.md

 </tbody>
 </table>

 The key header begins with a 1-byte identifier for the key type, enabling key type-based searching.
-Duplication is tolerated because a value type is defined for each key type.
+Duplication is tolerated because a value type is reserved for each key type.